-The Budget Office, the focus of our work to 2018, provides financial information to parliamentarians and supports increased oversight of public money.
+The Budget Office, the focus of our work to 2018, provided financial information to parliamentarians and supported increased oversight of public money.

 PBO staff were selected, trained and inducted through the WFD PBO Academy and worked within the National Assembly of Republic of Serbia.
 In 2017, the PBO introduced Serbia’s first Citizens budget.
 It was developed to present the most important data from the State Budget to citizens, with clear and understandable language.
 Communicating budget information to Serbian citizens was just one pillar of the PBO mandate.

 Westminster Foundation for Democracy (WFD) in Serbia and the Institute for Research and Innovation (IRI) conducted a research analysis on budgetary allocations for youth and youth organisations at the local level in Serbia.
 The findings from this research also include specific data on how youth organisations function and what their cooperation with local level institutions […]